Zigotote/sublime-markdown-2-pdf/readme.md

 `    "path": "/usr/texbin:$PATH"`
 `}`

-If you're not on a Mac, things will look a bit different:
+If you're not on a Mac:

 `{`
 `    "shell_cmd": "pandoc -o \"$file.pdf\" \"$file\"",`